MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

 - Source: Python code (Quality metrics.ipynb) to evaluate 14 particular metrics, details under "Usage Instructions".
 - Data: contains the files with the actual data
-  -  metric_definitions.pdf, detailed definition tables for quality metrics and data items, as well as underlying guideline rules (+ comparison of six phrasing guidelines)
+  -  metric_definitions.pdf, detailed definition tables for quality metrics and data items, as well as underlying guideline rules (+ comparison of five phrasing guidelines)
   - TemplateComparisonAnalytics.xlsx, the workbook contains several different data sheets
     - a sheet per document phrasing variant named after the document (FLEX, CS_E_50, ECSS_E60-30, TSS, EVS) and the respective template System (free, EARS, MASTER, AdvEARS, boilerplates, boilerplates (DODT), SPIDER) as "document name" + "template name" and one "Empty Sheet" as a template for extension.
 Each such sheet contains
       - one row per requirement with its id, text and 53 assessed quality metrics, e.g., # counts and ? bools 1-positive/0-negative, (19 manually, 20 Excel formula, 13 Python tool)